JamesUmmec/Aphrora/README.md

 As `unfinished` and `under development`, this crate is not available for full HTTP support yet.
 But it is available for many common utils with only those structures.

 So have fun enjoy it, and this project is still under development, it will become more and more powerful gradually.

+---

+## Under-development Version: 0.2.0

+- support for read file automatically, including access and forbidden options, which will make it more convenient for getting images, css and js files.

+- try better support for rust doc.

+- try building up tutorial system.

+## Release Note

+#### version 0.1.1

+- add basic comments to make developer more convenient.

+- init international support frame.

+- start Chinese(Simplified) translation.

+#### version 0.1.0

+- build up basic structure.

+- init basic structure and available to use.